Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Distributed Governance Implementation Process.md

 For example, if your a precariot you may have to give up farming and move to the city to make ends meet.
 If your a small group or organisation you can become subject to hostile take overs from larger players or vulture capitalists.
 If we want our ecosystem to become anti-fragile, how do we build a constituency resiliant enough to to meet these challenges?

+There are frameworks here for determining organisational maturity.
+Elinor Ostrom suggested: